tonethar/IGME-330-Master/notes/canvas-sprites-6.md

 npm install
 ```

+- Which will, by default, download and install all modules listed as dependencies in package.json.

-which will download the required packages for you.
-You can then type `npm start` to run the project.
+- You can then type `npm start` to run the project.

 ## VI. <a id="section6">Reference